Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals

 We also recall that the maximal entanglement between two subsystems of dimension $d$ (in our case $d=4$) is simply $E_{\text{max}}=\log(d)$.
 This entanglement value indicates maximal correlation between the physical observables measured on the left and right orbital, which, by construction, recovers crucial bonding features such as electron sharing and spin pairing.

-Finally, we would like to stress that the orbitals $\tilde{\varphi}_{L}$ and $\tilde{\varphi}_{R}$ define a partition of the underlying one-particle Hilbert space, which conceptually resembles the real-space partitioning in the quantum theory of atoms in molecules~\cite{bader1985atoms}.
+Finally, we would like to stress that the orbitals $\tilde{\varphi}_{\rm L}$ and $\tilde{\varphi}_{\rm R}$ define a partition of the underlying one-particle Hilbert space, which conceptually resembles the real-space partitioning in the quantum theory of atoms in molecules~\cite{bader1985atoms}.
 In more general situations involving multiple atomic centers, or when each atomic center hosts more than one atomic orbital, calculating the entanglement between any two atomic subspaces becomes significantly more challenging for several reasons.
 First, the reduced state $\hat{\rho}_{AB}$, defined on two atomic centers $A$ and $B$, is high-dimensional because the Fock spaces of $A$ and $B$ grow exponentially with the number of orbitals on each center.
-Second, $\hat{\rho}_{AB}$ is generally a mixed state as a result of the coupling of $A$ and $B$ to other atomic centers, which introduces entanglement between $A$, $B$, and these other centers.
-Consequently, the closed formula \eqref{eqn:ent_pure} for entanglement in pure states is no longer applicable, and the entanglement between $A$ and $B$ must instead be determined numerically as the minimal ``distance'' of $\hat{\rho}_{AB}$ to the set of unentangled mixed states~\cite{henderson2000information,MI3}.
-Nevertheless, the high dimensionality of $\hat{\rho}_{AB}$ can often be circumvented when the entanglement between $A$ and $B$ is predominantly captured by a few pairs of localized orbitals $\hat{\rho}_{ij}$ --- a crucial aspect of our work that will be elaborated upon in the next section.
+Second, $\hat{\rho}_{AB}$ is generally a mixed state as a result of the coupling of $A$ and $B$ to other atomic centers.
+Consequently, the closed formula Eq.~\eqref{eqn:ent_pure} for entanglement in pure states is no longer applicable, and the entanglement between $A$ and $B$ must instead be determined numerically as the minimum ``distance'' of $\hat{\rho}_{AB}$ to the set of unentangled mixed states $S_{\rm sep}$ ~\cite{henderson2000information,MI3}